Billie Jo Spears: Legacy

-Personal life
+Personal life and death

-Marriages and children

 Spears was married a total of five times.
 Dates of Spears's marriages and divorces have not been published.
 However, several of her spouses names have appeared in books.
-The Insider's Country Music Handbook reported that Spears was briefly married and divorced from both Terry Bethal and Doug Walton.
+The Insider's Country Music Handbook reported that Spears was briefly married and divorced from both Terry Bethel and Doug Walton.
 Both were country music musicians.
 The book Grassroots Music in the Upper Cumberland reported a brief marriage to Mike Edlin, another fellow musician.
-Finding Her Voice: This History of Women in Country Music explained that Spears married her third husband in 1975, who was fifteen years younger than her.
+Finding Her Voice: This History of Women in Country Music explained that Spears married her third husband in 1975, who was fifteen years younger than she.
 His name was not given.
 Spears spoke of the age difference in the book, "I guess I just think young.
 If it was the other way around, no one would give it a second thought...You're only as young as you feel."
-From her various marriages, Spears had three children: Donna Coker, Kevin Jones and Tim Pierce.
+From her various marriages, Spears had three children: Tim Pierce, Kevin Jones and Ronnie Jones.

-Car accident, health challenges and death

 In the early 1970s, it was discovered that Spears had nodules on her vocal cords.
-She underwent two surgeries and had to spent six months in silence so her voice could recover.
+She underwent two surgeries and had to spend six months in silence so her voice could recover.
 "I was singing too high and straining on the high notes.
 It took six months of total silence to recover.
 I lowered all my keys and I don't scream anymore," she said.
 In 1980, Spears was injured in a car accident in Nashville, Tennessee.
 Billboard reported that she suffered a concussion, a fractured arm and multiple cuts.
 She was hospitalized for one day and had to cancel several concert engagements.
 However, she made a full recovery.
 In 1993, she underwent triple bypass heart surgery and made a full recovery.

 A heavy smoker, Spears suffered from lung cancer in her final years.
 In her autobiography, singer and friend Philomena Begley spoke of how Spears became increasingly weaker and frail shortly before her death.
 Begley also said that Spears continued to smoke despite her diagnosis.
 Spears chose to spend her final days in hospice care at her home in Vidor, Texas.
-On December 14, 2011, she passed away at her Vidor home at the age of 73.
+On December 14, 2011, she died at her Vidor home at the age of 73.